 IP-BISERIAL-VI-BA27 features a Xilinx FPGA.
 The FPGA contains all of the registers and protocol controlling elements of the BISERIAL design.
-Only the IO, FLASH and Power Supplies are external to the Xilinx device.

 A logic block within the Xilinx device contains the decoding and timing elements required for the host CPU to interface with the IP bus.
 The timing is referenced to the 8 or 32 MHz IP logic clock.
 The IP responds to the ID, INT, MEM, and IO selects.
 The DMA control lines are connected to the Xilinx for future revisions, but are not used at this time.
 The BISERIAL design requires wait states for read or write cycles to any address.
 Hold cycles are supported as required by the host processor.
 Data remains enabled during a read until the host removes the SEL line.
 Local timing terminates a write cycle prior to the SEL being deasserted.
 If no hold cycles are requested by the host, IP-BISERIAL-VI-BA27 is capable of supporting 16+ MB per second data transfer rate with a 32 MHz reference rate.